rohanbaisantry/image-clustering/README.md

 output folder will be created and the different clusters formed using he different algorithms will be present.

-changge the following variables for your convinience:
+change the following variables(present in the main() function) for your convinience:
 1) number_of_clusters
 2) data_path - this is the path of the folder that contans the different images that we will pass to the algorithm.